-This property consists of three multi-tenant buildings constructed in 1977.
+This property consists of three multi-tenant industrial buildings constructed in 1977.
 The property is located in Scarborough on 16.24 acres.
-There are 284 surface parking stalls on-site.
+One building includes a partial two-storey office component totalling 15,000 square feet..

 279 Yorkland Boulevard, Toronto, Ontario ("279 Yorkland")